JaneySprings/DotNet.Meteor/README.md

     ]
 }
 ```
-2. Select project (if there are several project), select configuration (debug by default) and select device.
+2. In status bar, select project (if there are several project), select configuration (debug by default) and select device.
 3. Launch debug by pressing F5.
-Enjoy!
+4. Enjoy!

 ## Known Issues